winglang/wing/docs/04-reference/winglang-spec.md

 ## 4. Module System

 The module system in Wing uses the `bring` expression to reuse code.
-**bring** expression allow code to "import" functions, classes, and variables from other files, to allow reusability.
+**bring** expression allows code to "import" functions, classes, and variables from other files, to allow reusability.
 **bring** expression is only allowed at the top of the file before any other code.
 Comments before the first bring expression are valid.